Biomedical-Imaging-Group/SplineOps/docs/api/index.rst

 .. card:: Core API
    :link: core-api-index
    :link-type: ref
-   :class-title: bssp-card-title
+   :class-title: splineops-card-title

-   Learn more about BSSP's tensor spline model and its capabilities for multidimensional data interpolation.
+   Learn more about SplineOps tensor spline model and its capabilities for multidimensional data interpolation.